BBC Breaking The News & Noising Up submissions

 A Chinese shipyard has been named as the preferred bidder to build two new “freight flex” vessels serving Orkney and Shetland.
 In what’s thought to be a world first, drop shipping will be used to deliver shipping.

 Scottish supercomputer ARCHER2 is value for money, according to a report just published.
-It concludes that the breakthroughs delivered justify spending public money on the next generation of supercomputers – though there is a footnote which adds “written by ARCHER2”.
+It concludes that the breakthroughs delivered justify spending public money on the next generation of supercomputers – though careful readers did spot a footnote saying “written by ARCHER2”.

 One hundred lucky fans have bagged tickets to Harry Style’s one-off concert in Manchester, thanks to a gift from the star to his old school.
 Headteacher Nigel Bielby said the lucky ticket winners were randomly selected from applicants at the school, while the unlucky ones got two tickets.